gvwilson/thirdbit/src/fiction/iffy/index.md

 If I started it further ahead or behind and its left leg went over first, it wouldn't have worked."

-Doctor Johel smiled and wiggled her fingers in the air.
+Doctor Johel wiggled her fingers in the air.
 "So, a nice bit of engineering and a bit of the old razzle dazzle, eh?"

 "Yes, ma'am."